Guadalupe Martínez de Bejarano

 Guadalupe Martínez de Bejarano was a Mexican serial killer, who at the end of the 19th century brutally murdered 3 girls.
 The press dubbed her "The Fearsome Bejarano" or "La Mujer Verdugo".

-She was one of the first serial killers in the history of Mexico (contemporary to Felipe Espinosa, Francisco Guerrero Pérez and Rodolfo Fierro); the first female recorded in Mexico.
+She was one of the first serial killers in the history of Mexico (contemporary to Felipe Espinosa, Francisco Guerrero Pérez); the first female recorded in Mexico.
 She was organized, motivated by sexual satisfaction, sedentary, and a sexual predator.

 Biography

 Little is known about Martínez's private life, only that she married a man named Bejarano, and that with him she had at least one child: Aurelio Bejarano Martínez.
 She belonged to a high or medium-high social stratum (indicated by her modus operandi).

 Crimes

 Martínez attracted her victims, young men and poor girls, by offering them employment as a servant.
 She took them home and showed them her true intentions: she enslaved them and subjected them to torture with marked sexual overtones.
 She especially enjoyed forcing them to sit naked on a burning brazier (Roman chair).
 She also used to hang them naked by the wrists, with a rope attached to the ceiling.
 She suspended them and whipped them.
 Finally, she starved them.